Welcome

 SQE1 Syllabus

-For SQE1, you are required to understand the basic principles of restitution and unjust enrichment as they apply to contract discharge and termination.
-In your revision, focus on:
+For SQE1, you are required to understand the basic principles of restitution and unjust enrichment as they apply to contract discharge and termination, with a focus on the following syllabus points:

 • the meaning and significance of restitution and unjust enrichment in contract law